brianmueller/cssi-curriculum/_lessons/python/11-python-string-methods.md

   title: Python String Methods
   language: python
 ---
+# What You Need to Know
++ Python datatypes
++ Python basics

 # What You Will Learn
 + Understand the syntax of strings in Python
 + How to get data from the user